GaitLab Coach | Run Pain-Free

 What The 4-Week Corrective Plan Actually Looks Like.

 Every analysis ships with a week-by-week progression — not a generic stretching PDF.
 Drills get harder only after the cue they reinforce is dialed in.
-Below is a real plan structure for a runner flagged with patellofemoral (runner's knee) pain.
+Below is an example of the plan structure GaitLab generates for a runner who flags patellofemoral (runner's knee) pain.

 Week 1